MyNameisKaveh/Lichess-HF-STL/README.md

 **Key difference from the original Kaggle notebook:** While the notebook analyzed pre-downloaded data for Alireza Firouzja, this web app allows you to **analyze the games of *any* Lichess user** simply by entering their username!

-**🚀 Try the live app here:** https://huggingface.co/spaces/Andolinism/Lichess-HF-STL
+**🚀 Try the live app here:** https://huggingface.co/spaces/Andolinism/lichess-insights

-*(Note: Replace `YourUsername` in the URL above with your actual Hugging Face username if it's different)*

 ## ✨ Features / Analysis Sections